 Use a keyboard edit switch remove/bypass to the left of the keyboard to remove or bypass certain notes using the virtual keyboard

-How to use Auto-Tune
+How to use Auto-Tune: TIPS

 Auto-Tune is a complicated algorithm, and its effect may differ depending on the individual vocal qualities and singing style.